Alamgir (actor)

-Alamgir (born 4 April 1950) is a Bangladeshi film actor and television host.
+Mohiuddin Ahmad Alamgir (born 4 April 1950), better known as simply Alamgir, is a Bangladeshi film actor and television host.
 He won Bangladesh National Film Award for Best Actor and Bangladesh National Film Award for Best Supporting Actor a record nine times for his roles in the films Ma O Chhele (1985), Apekka (1987), Khotipuron (1989), Moroner Pore (1990), Pita Mata Santan (1991), Andha Biswas (1992) and Desh Premik (1994), Jibon Moroner Sathi (2010) and Ke Apon Ke Por (2011).

 Early life

-Alamgir was born on 4 April 1950 at Dhaka Medical College Hospital in Dhaka.
+Mohiuddin Ahmad Alamgir was born on 4 April 1950 at the Dhaka Medical College Hospital in East Bengal to a Bengali Muslim family from Nabinagar, Brahmanbaria.
 His father, Kalim Uddin Ahmed, was an executive producer of Mukh O Mukhosh, the first Bengali-language feature film to be made in Bangladesh.

 Career

-Alamgir's first film was Amar Jonmobhumi, directed by Alamgir Kumkum.
-He has worked in television dramas and also as a presenter.
+Alamgir made his debut with the film Amar Jonmobhumi (1972) directed by Alamgir Kumkum.
+He then went to star in Dasyurani alongside Shabana, with whom he would later work in 130 films.
+In 1975, Alamgir starred in Love In Shimla alongside Kabori, with whom he would later work in 26 films.
 In 1986, he made his directorial debut with the film Nishpap.

+Alamgir has worked in television dramas and also as a presenter.
 Alamgir is the host of the game show Houseful on Maasranga Television.